dgcnz/relaxed-equivariance-dynamics/blogpost.md

   </tr>
 </table>

 Figure 1 shows the Equivariance Error of different model specifications.
-The Equivariant Net is the E2CNN model, it is posititioned to the right of the x-axis because we can think of a fully equivariant net as a relaxed equivariant net where alpha is set to infinity.
+The Equivariant Net is the E2CNN model, it is positioned  to the right of the x-axis because we can think of a fully equivariant net as a relaxed equivariant net where alpha is set to infinity.
 Note that this is purely conceptual, setting alpha to a very high value would not have this effect in practice.

 For Rsteer we observe that the Data Equivariance has a large effect on how equivariant the model learns to be.
 This shows the relaxed architecture can adapt well to the equivariance of the data, which matches the findings in [[5]](#References).
 However we see that the hyperparameter $\alpha$ has barely any effect on the Equivariance Error of the model, as alpha is increased the amount of Equivariance Error should decrease but it does not.
 We thus find that regularization is not very effective for imposing equivariance on a network.
 For E2CNN, the Equivariant Net, we see that the Equivariance Error is near zero for all levels of data equivariance.
 This is expected because the equivariance to C-4 rotation is build into the model, thus the Equivariance Error can only come from artifacts created when rotating the input or the output feature maps.